Feng Xiao

 Research Interests

-My primary research interests are pragmatics and second language acquisition.
-For example, I examine the difference between “What do you mean by saying X? (pragmatics)” and “What does X mean? (semantics)” I am also interested in cross-linguistic and cross-cultural differences that affect human thinking – such as the use of vague expressions in responses to personal questions in China.
+My primary research interests lie in pragmatics and second language development.
+For instance, I explore the distinction between “What do you mean by saying X?” (pragmatics) and “What does X mean? (semantics).”
+I am also intrigued by cross-linguistic and cross-cultural differences that can influence human thinking.
+This includes investigating the role of vague expressions in interactions across diverse cultures.

 Areas of Expertise